bbarker505/CEBA_climMatch/README.md

 (3) Open R script named "CEBA_climMatch.R" in the "script" subfolder.
 (4) Install any necessary packages as listed above.
 (5) Run the R script, which produces the two climate matching models and associated figures.
-(6) (Optional) The "CEBA_localityMap_nativeRange.R" script produces a map of locality records for CEBA in Europe and western Asia.
+(6) (Optional) The "CEBA_localityMap_nativeRange.R" script produces a map of locality records for CEBA.

 # Acknowledgements